Edgar-Saavedra/node_with_react_fullstack/README.md

       - Model class has functions attached to it to work with a collection
     - Model Instance (JS Object) = Record Of A Collection instances

 #### setup a MongoDB account and Atlas cluster to use with the Emaily project
+Setting up mongo service with 3rd party.
 - Go to https://www.mongodb.com/cloud/atlas and click the "Start Free" button (or Sign In if you already have account)
 - After creating your account, you will be prompted to create your first cluster.
 Leave all free tier options selected - AWS, North America: N. Virginia etc.
 - Click create cluster
 - click connect button, add your current IP addres
 - create username and password
 - After creating the user, you should get this success dialog box.
 Click the "Choose a connection method" button.
 - Select "Connect Your Application"
 - Copy the address under "Connection String Only"
   - When you paste this string into your application, you will need to replace <username> and <password> with the actual info created earlier and swap out the <dbname> placeholder with any arbitrary name.
   - Click the "Close" button and head back over to your Emaily application.
   - In your config/keys.js file create the mongoURI key-value pair if you haven't already done so.
   - Add the connection string by pasting the entire SRV address string you copied in the screen before.
   - Remember to replace <username> with the user's actual username.
   - Remember to replace <password> with the user's actual password.
   - Remember to replace <dbname> with any name you'd like.
   - example : mongoURI: 'mongodb+srv://p00gz:0JYnugifgjsP9UD6@emaily-uwsj6.mongodb.net/test?retryWrites=true'